GeorgStrassberger/GeorgStrassberger/README.md

 # Hi there 👋

-## I'm Georg and on my way from a master precision mechanic to becoming a frontend developer.
 ### I love turning ideas into code and experimenting with them.
 I am constantly learning new interesting things and for me it never get bored.